hotrodorm/hotrod/hotrod-project/docs/docs-4/README.md

 ## Modules

-HotRod functionality is divided in three modules that serve different purposes.
+HotRod functionality is divided into three modules serving different purposes.
 From simple out-of-the-box functionality available for CRUD and LiveSQL to advanced querying capabilities provided by Nitro.

 These modules are: